Bert-Proesmans/nothing-phone/README.md

 ## Tuning

-Wavelet picks its configuration depending on the active audio sync.
+Wavelet picks its configuration depending on the active audio sink.
 It'll automatically switch to settings for your default speakers, bluetooth speakers, bluetooth car connection etc.

 ### Default speakers